developmentseed/stac-auth-proxy/docs/user-guide/configuration.md

 ### `ITEMS_FILTER_ARGS`

-: Positional arguments for CQL2 expression generator
+: Positional arguments for CQL2 expression factor

     - **Type:** List of positional arguments used to initialize the class
     - **Required:** No, defaults to `[]`